gonzalofranetovic/theme-academic-cv/content/project/3network_heterogeneity_attitudes_inequality/index.md

 ---
 title: 3.
-Social Segregation and Attitudes Toward Inequality - Unraveling the Influence of Socioeconomic Status and  Diversity of Social Networks Across Contemporary Societies
+Social segregation and attitudes toward inequality - Unraveling the influence of socioeconomic status and diversity of social networks across contemporary societies
 summary: An example of using the in-built project page.
 tags:
   - Source Themes